MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/align-scenario-multiple-management-groups.md

 description: Learn how to transition existing Azure environments comprised of single or few Management Groups into the Azure landing zone conceptual architecture
 author: sebassem
 ms.author: sebassem
+ms.reviewer: tozimmergren
-ms.date: 07/27/2023
+ms.date: 09/18/2023
 ms.topic: conceptual
-ms.service: cloud-adoption-framework
+ms.service: caf
-ms.subservice: ready
-ms.custom: think-tank
 ---

 <!-- docutune:casing resourceType resourceTypes resourceId resourceIds -->

 # Scenario: Single/Few Management Groups to the Azure landing zone conceptual architecture

 This page describes an example scenario that might match your current environment.
-We detail steps and considerations about how to migrate and transition your current environment into the Azure landing zone conceptual architecture.
+The guide below details steps and considerations about migrating and transitioning your existing environment into the conceptual architecture of Azure landing zones.
 The scenario covers single or multiple management groups.

-In this scenario, the customer has already started to use Azure, they have a management group hierarchy (one or more management groups) each with multiple subscriptions that already hosts a few applications or services within the platform.
-But, they've realized their current implementation is limiting their scalability and growth per their "cloud first" strategy.
+In this scenario, the customer has already started to use Azure; they have a management group hierarchy with one or more management groups, each with multiple subscriptions that already host a few applications or services within the platform.
+But, they've realized their current implementation limits their scalability and growth per their "cloud first" strategy.

-As part of this expansion, they're also planning to migrate away from their on-premises datacenters into Azure.
-As part of the migration they'll lead with modernizing and transforming their applications or services to use cloud-native technologies where possible.
+As part of this expansion, they plan to migrate away from their on-premises datacenters into Azure.
+As part of the migration, they lead with modernizing and transforming their applications or services to use cloud-native technologies where possible.
 For example, they might use Azure SQL Database and Azure Kubernetes Service (AKS).
-But, they appreciate that it will take considerable time and effort, so to start they plan to "lift-and-shift".
-Initially, this plan will require hybrid connectivity (VPN/ExpressRoute).
+But, they appreciate that it takes considerable time and effort, so they plan to "lift-and-shift" to start.
+Initially, this plan requires hybrid connectivity (VPN/ExpressRoute).

-The customer has evaluated the Azure landing zones conceptual architecture.
-And they've decided to move from their existing approach to the Azure landing zones conceptual architecture.
+The customer evaluated the Azure landing zones conceptual architecture and decided to move their existing environment to this one.
 Doing so supports their "cloud first" strategy while having a robust platform that scales with them as they retire their on-premises datacenters.

 ## Current state